-That’s how Charli herself characterized it in a new British Vogue story.
+That’s how Charli herself characterized it in a recent British Vogue story.
 Despite the shift in genre, Charli is still working on it with two longtime collaborators, A. G. Cook and Finn Keane (formerly known as Easyfun), though Cook is apparently playing guitar on it.
 (If you want a taste of what that might sound like, check out the records Cook produced with his partner, Alaska Reid.)

 Journalist Laura Snapes, who caught up with Charli XCX in Paris during last October’s Fashion Week, wrote the piece.
 “We knew we wanted to go to Paris to do it,” Charli said.
 “We knew it would be this very hectic, rich time, and we like creating in that kind of atmosphere.”
 It’s unclear how far into the process she is now.